+1 T Churgood Marshall, who, as a a lawyer, won the famous Brown v.
+Board of Education pub li ----- ---------- ----------- ------ ------ ----------- ----- ----- -------- ------- ---- ------- ---- ----------- ----- ----

+- 2 school desegregation case before the United States Supreme Court, photographer Gordon Parks, - 3 Olympic heroes Jesse Owens and Rafer Johnson, Abolition activists Sojourner Truth and Harriet - 4 Tubman, and noted educator, Civil Rights activist Booker T. Washington, golf legend Tiger - 5 Woods, tennis superstars Serena and Venus Williams and numerous other African-Americans;

+6 and

-1 Thurgood Marshall, who, as a lawyer, won the famous Brown v.
-Board of Education public 2 school desegregation case before the United States Supreme Court, photographer Gordon Parks, 3 Olympic heroes Jesse Owens and Rafer Johnson, Abolition activists Sojourner Truth and Harriet 4 Tubman, and noted educator, Civil Rights activist Booker T. Washington, golf legend Tiger 5 Woods, tennis superstars Serena and Venus Williams and numerous other African-Americans; 6 and 7 WHEREAS, The United States and particularly the State of Rhode Island owe a debt of 8 gratitude to our African-American citizens and their forefathers, whose documented 9 achievements have too long gone unrecognized; and 10 WHEREAS, The theme for 2024 Black History Month is "African Americans and the 11 Arts."
-"African American art is infused with African, Caribbean and Black American lived 12 experiences" and for more than a century it has had an immense impact on the performing and 13 visual arts, literature, fashion, folklore, language, film, music, architecture, culinary and 14 numerous other forms of cultural expression.
-African American artists have used their artistic 15 expressions to preserve the rich African American culture and to advance the causes of equality, 16 justice and empowerment; now, therefore be it 17 RESOLVED, That this House of Representatives of the State of Rhode Island hereby 18 proudly proclaims February as "Black History Month", and furthermore recognizes and applauds 19 the sacrifices and myriad contributions made by African-American men and women throughout this great nation's history; and be it further
+WHEREAS, The United States and particularly the State of Rhode Island owe a debt of achievements have too long gone unrecognized; and justice and empowerment; now, therefore be it

+8 gratitude to our African-American citizens and their forefathers, whose documented

+WHEREAS, The theme for 2024 Black History Month is "African Americans and the Arts."
+"African American art is infused with African, Caribbean and Black American lived experiences" and for more than a century it has had an immense impact on the performing and visual arts, literature, fashion, folklore, language, film, music, architecture, culinary and numerous other forms of cultural expression.
+African American artists have used their artistic expressions to preserve the rich African American culture and to advance the causes of equality,

+RESOLVED, That this Senate of the State of Rhode Island hereby proudly proclaims February as "Black History Month", and furthermore recognizes and applauds the sacrifices and myriad contributions made by African-American men and women throughout this great nation's history; and be it further